papaya-insurtech/pumpkin/Software_Artisan_Handbook/resources/Development_Process/resources/Task_Lifecycle.md

 - Must re-test other features if the code is related.
 - Update How to test in Jira task if there are special notes when testing the task.
 - If some necessary test data need to be created but you don't know how to create it, ask QA/QC or the task creator for help.
+- If there is a merge conflict, after resolving the conflict, we must re-test the related feature to ensure it works correctly.

 ## VI.
 Code Review

 - Update the name of the PR, and remove the Draft status.
 - Self-review the PR and your code changes.
 Remove any obvious mistakes such as `console.log`, file name typos, forgot code push, etc.
 - Remind the reviewer daily for the PR to be reviewed.
-- If this is an urgent task, clearly state the importance/priority, deadline of the task, and consequences if the task is completed late, so that the reviewer prioritizes reviewing.
+- If this is an urgent task, clearly state the importance/priority, deadline of the task, and consequences if the task is late completed so that the reviewer prioritizes reviewing.
 Raise to the team if the task shows signs of delay.

 ## VII.
 Deploying